 However, in June 2021, the UK’s Financial Conduct Authority (FCA) issued a warning about Binance’s operations, stating that the platform was not “permitted to undertake any regulated activity.”

 After partnering with Paysafe, a UK-regulated company, in January 2022.
-Binance was again able to resume offering Sterling deposits to its UK customers and reopened Single Euro Payments Area transfers.
+Binance could again resume offering Sterling deposits to its UK customers and reopened Single Euro Payments Area transfers.
 This development again raised concerns for the financial watchdog, who considered the exchange a “significant risk.”

 As a result, Binance partnered with Paysafe, a UK-regulated company, to enable deposits and withdrawals through the SEPA payment network and Faster Payment Services (FPS).
 However, it remains uncertain whether the exchange can find another partner to help restore its services in the UK.